wlangstroth/secretary/README.md

 ## List

 The whole thing is saved as a list, until that becomes onerous.
-Switching to a database shouldn't be that much effort, and hardly necessary until we start getting well into the thousands of events, which should take years.
+I'm actually just seeing how far I can push the list, and then I'll throw the data into sqlite.